Can-Quest ESL Academy’s Student Guide

 - The student is required to inform the school in person, by phone, by email, or through another person.

 A student will receive a Certificate of Completion provided that they obtain 70% of the total score.
-If they obtain between 50% and 70%, they must repeat the exam within a week.
+If they obtain between 50% and 70%, they must repeat the exam within two weeks.
 If they score below 50%, they must repeat the course.